Inflectra/rapise-documentation/docs/Guide/object_locator.md

 ## Over-riding Locator Parameters (RVL)

-See [RVL.SetLocatorOpts](../Libraries/RVL.md#locatoropts) to override any locator parameters.
-See also this [KB Article](https://www.inflectra.com/Support/KnowledgeBase/KB427.aspx) for more detailed example.
+See also [RVL.SetLocatorOpts](../Libraries/RVL.md#locatoropts) and this [KB Article](https://www.inflectra.com/Support/KnowledgeBase/KB427.aspx) for more detailed explanation and example of overriding locator parameters in RVL.

 ## Over-riding Locator Parameters (JS)